 While I’m an advocate of visiting Cleveland’s historic cemetery any time of year, it’s especially appropriate in the fall.
 Stroll through sculpture-like grave markers (the Haserot Angel is probably the most-photographed, especially around Halloween), and enjoy the fall colors.

 Lake View Cemetery is more than 150 years old, and was designed to mimic the great Victorian garden cemeteries of Europe.
 You’ll therefore always find gorgeous landscaping to enjoy, no matter when you visit.
 In fall, keep an eye out for oaks and beeches, but also the Japanese maples, which turn a brilliant red in autumn.

 11. Take the kids trick-or-treating at the Zoo

-The Cleveland Metroparks Zoo’s annual “Boo at the Zoo” is one of the most popular Halloween traditions for families.
-Kids are encouraged to come in costumes, and can trick-or-treat around the zoo and enjoy all sorts of themed events and activities.
+The Cleveland Metroparks Zoo’s “Trick-or-treat Fest” is back for a second year.
+This daytime event is family-friendly, and kids are encouraged to come in costumes.
+They can trick-or-treat around the zoo and enjoy all sorts of themed events and activities.
 The Monster Mash Dance Party at the Zoo’s amphitheater is back this year, too!

 12. See the Spooky Pooch Parade in Lakewood

 Another Halloween-specific event, the Spooky Pooch Parade is a delightful annual event in Lakewood, in which dogs are dressed up and paraded around Madison Park in Lakewood’s Birdtown Neighborhood.
 It’s a great family-friendly event, and of course is filled with dogs of all shapes and sizes!

 13. Watch Rocky Horror at the Cedar Lee